 Questions about your SLU email account or other resources available at SLU should be directed to SLU's Instructional Technology Services at 314.977.4000, option 1 (not option 2 as the recording suggests) or firstname.lastname@example.org.

 Students with a wireless-capable laptop may access the internet while in the building via our wireless network.
 To receive the wireless network password, contact Dan Moore at email@example.com.

 Aquinas Institute students enrolled in one or more courses for academic credit are eligible for a Saint Louis University email account.
 New students will be notified within the first two weeks of classes when their accounts have been set up.
 After you receive your user name and password you will need to log into your account and reset your password.

-Web mail access is available at http://www.google.com/a/slu.edu.
+Web mail access is available at https://mail.google.com/a/slu.edu.
 SLU email accounts must be checked at least once per month or they will be suspended.
-If you believe your account has been suspended, or if you have forgotten your account information, contact SLU's ITS department at 314.977.4000 or firstname.lastname@example.org for assistance.
+If you believe your account has been suspended, or if you have forgotten your account information, contact SLU's ITS department at 314.977.4000, option 1 (not option 2 as the recording suggests) or firstname.lastname@example.org for assistance.

 Aquinas Institute of Theology's Web page

 The Aquinas Institute of Theology web page can be a great starting point for getting to know more about life at Aquinas Institute and theological research.

 Getting Connected to Community Life at Aquinas Institute

 Once you have connected to Aquinas Institute's web page you will have access to a wealth of information: